UnicornTV/Flourish-Tutorial-Thinkster/4_FirstCheckpoint.md

 If you got the success message...YOU ARE AMAZING.
 If you got an error message, try to debug it until you get success.

-Now we've reached the first checkpoint.
-We will be releasing many more additions to this tutorial over time, but you've already done so much.
-You've designed an app using the MVC model that has multiple views, cool animations, and even syncs with iCloud!
-You've also written custom classes, made asyncronous requests, and worked with the Core Location API.
-We're barely at the tip of the iceberg!